-Today I’d like to share with you how to make a Tractor Cake Topper.
+Today I’d like to share with you how to make a Farm Tractor Cake Topper.
 This easy cake topper is perfect for farm/barn-themed cakes and can be changed as needed to match your party decor!

 For my cake, I made a little red tractor that will sit on a blue and green cake.
-You can change up the colors as needed.
+You can change the colors as needed.
 Just choose your favorite color or whatever color you want it to be.

 - Blue, red, black, white, and yellow fondant (white not pictured)